115 Years of History

 Cruising Years

 Based in Southampton.
 Multiple transatlantic crossings.
-The Clark family takes her on a year-long transatlantic cruise in 1958.
+The Clark family takes her on a year-long transatlantic cruise in 1958, one of several trans-Atlantic trips she made after the Second World War.

 1967